marlens123/RS_fairness/README.md

 The evaluation framework draws on methods developed by [Zhang et al. (2022)](https://openaccess.thecvf.com/content/CVPR2022W/FaDE-TCV/papers/Zhang_Segmenting_Across_Places_The_Need_for_Fair_Transfer_Learning_With_CVPRW_2022_paper.pdf).

 We sincerely thank all original authors for making their work publicly available.
-We also gratefully acknowledge the valuable feedback and support from our professor and TAs throughout the project.
+We also gratefully acknowledge the valuable feedback from our professor and TAs throughout the project.

 ## Initialization